aws-samples/amazon-rekognition-custom-labels-demo/README.md

   <img src="docs/amazon-rekognition-1.png" alt="Architecture Diagram" />
 </p>

+When accessing the Demo, the frontend app calls the `DescribeProjects` action in Amazon Rekognition.
+Then, for each project, it callse the `DescribeProjectVersions` action.
+This is for fetching the list and status of each model in the current account.

+In addition to showing all the models, the UI allows to start all the models in the *TRAINING_COMPLETED* or *STOPPED* state by calling the `StartProjectVersion` action.
+The UI also allows to stop a model in the *RUNNING* state by calling the `StopProjectVersion` action.

-After you select an image from your local machine, the frontend app calls the `DetectCustomLabels` action in Amazon Rekognition.
-To learn more about *DetectCustomLabels* [see the Rekognition documentation](https://docs.aws.amazon.com/rekognition/index.html).
+If you have any model in the *RUNNING* state, you can click the title and then select an image from your local machine to detect custom labels.
+The frontend app will call the `DetectCustomLabels` action in Amazon Rekognition.

+To learn more about Custom Labels [consult the documentation](https://docs.aws.amazon.com/rekognition/latest/customlabels-dg/what-is.html).

 ### Usage